FAQ on Studying Abroad with Erasmus

 - proof of enrollment

 Some departments also require evaluations, recommendations, or other documents.
-Contact your Erasmus coordinator in good time about the documents you need to submit.
+Contact the Erasmus officer in your faculty in good time about the documents you need to submit.

 What are the application deadlines for an Erasmus exchange?